-Gram's House is a game designed to encourage middle school girls to see computer science in a new, positive light as well as learn real computer science skills through puzzle-based gameplay.
+Gram's House is a game designed to encourage middle school girls to see computer science in a new, positive light as well as learn real computer science skills through story and puzzle-based gameplay.

 Computer science is still a gender-imbalanced field.
 Outreach efforts in the form of classroom visits, summer camps, and more appear to be helping.
-Inspired by this, we designed Gram’s House to reach an even larger audience of middle school girls than is possible in person.
+Inspired by this, we are designing Gram’s House to reach an even larger audience of middle school girls than is possible in person.

 Preliminary Research Questions